Blog bonus: Download complete cheatsheet with 50+ Git commands

 Git is a distributed version control framework that is free and open source.
 Linus Torvalds, the developer of the Linux operating system kernel, created it in 2005.

 Git is used for project collaboration and history exploration.
 Git provides all of the benefits of a distributed Version Control system that have been addressed in the preceding section.

 But what made Git a market leader?
 Let us investigate.List of must-know Git commands

 Here are some of the most basic and essential features of Git that make it the clear option of all available version control tools:

 Fully Distributed VCS

 Every participating node in distributed VCS has a complete copy of the project as well as a full revision history of each file.
 This allows you to work locally without a network connection all while allowing you to collaborate when you are back online via central remote repositories.
-Being distributed git implicitly provides you the advantage of having multiple backups and choice to follow workflow of your choice locally.
+Being distributed git implicitly provides you the advantage of having multiple backups and the choice to follow the workflow of your choice locally.

 Data Integrity And Security